What is the Project?

 The FM Area Diversion Project is designed to protect the Fargo-Moorhead-West Fargo metro area during times of extreme flooding.
+It was developed by the U.S. Army Corps of Engineers and the Diversion Board of Authority.
+The project began construction in early 2017.
 The Project will prevent catastrophic flooding with a few major components.

 River Control Structures